Ting-Bao/tsflearning/README.md

 As a demonstration, I show the dataset generation, NN training, NN inference and postprocess here.

-Mentionly, application in our paper requires relative heay computing power, so the demo is just a simple version.
+Notably, the application in our paper requires significant computational power, so the demonstration is merely a simplified version.

 > [!NOTE]
 >